-Early diagnosis is crucial to effectively treating cancer and many other potentially fatal illnesses.
+Early diagnosis is crucial to effectively treat cancer and many other potentially fatal illnesses.
 While most doctors are conscientious professionals whose primary concern is the health and well-being of their patients, doctors are not immune to mistakes.
 A doctor’s failure to order a test or simply misreading a scan could be detrimental to a patient’s health, especially if the doctor fails to diagnose a serious illness like cancer.

 That was the claim in a lawsuit recently settled in Ohio.
 In 2004, a Westerville woman went to the Ohio State University Medical Center for a CAT scan.
-According to the lawsuit, the images from the scan showed a cancerous growth in her pelvis, but the radiologist at OSU failed to detect the cancer.
+According to the lawsuit, the images from the scan showed a cancerous growth in her pelvis, but the radiologist at OSU failed to detect cancer.

 Six years after that scan, the woman was diagnosed with bone cancer.
-She went back to OSU for surgery, but according to her legal claim, the cancer spread despite the procedure, and she did not receive any follow-up treatment.
+She went back to OSU for surgery, but according to her legal claim, cancer spread despite the procedure, and she did not receive any follow-up treatment.

 She subsequently had to undergo more cancer-related surgeries.

 The medical center agreed to settle the lawsuit by paying the woman $800,000.
 In late March, a judge approved the settlement.